jessepav/lacygoill-wiki-backup/vim/compiler.md

     $ vim -S /tmp/efm.vim

-Don't set the  local value of `'efm'`;  the format would be tied  to the current buffer which is NOT the set of lines we're going to pass to `:cgetexpr`.
+Don't set the  local value of `'efm'`;  the format would be tied  to the current buffer which is *not* the set of lines we're going to pass to `:cgetexpr`.

-Replace the value assigned to 'efm' with the one you want to test.
+Replace the value assigned to `'efm'` with the one you want to test.
 Same thing  for the  compiler's output  lines and  the list  of lines  passed to `:cgetexpr`: